tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/sensitive/common_sensitive.md

 All the usage metrics, fields prefixed by `usage_` come from the latest month of data from the Self-Managed Usage Ping data.
 This data is related to marketing contact by the user that makes the order in the customers portal or the billing account related to the subscription_id  of the self-managed instance.
 In case there are multiple self-managed instances per user, then these are summed.

 {% enddocs %}

+{% docs dim_team_member %}

+This table contains team members work and personal information.
+Sensitive columns are masked and only visible by team members with the analyst_people role assigned in Snowflake.
+The table includes information regarding current team members, new hires who have records created in Workday before their start date and team members who were terminated in 2021 onwards.
+Team members who were terminated before 2021 are not captured in this model at this time.
+The grain of this table is one row per employee_id per valid_to/valid_from combination.

+{% enddocs %}